 No hiking waterfalls

 If you love waterfalls but need to avoid hikes, try our Waterfall Driving Tour!
-Many of the waterfalls can be viewed from the road, or require just a short walk down paved paths, perfect for families with small children and those with mobility concerns.
+You can view many waterfalls from the road, or take a short walk down paved paths.
+They’re perfect for families with small children and those with mobility concerns.

 Waterfalls for families with babies and toddlers